UniLink: app for exchange students

 make it LESS OVERWHELMING to navigate academics, culture, and daily life for exchange students?

-By finding a community!
+…by finding a community!

-Me/ came from Taiwan and worked at UCSC’s International Students Program
+Came from Taiwan and worked at UCSC’s International Students Program

-Brian/ moved to the States from the Philippines
+Immigrated to the States from the Philippines

-Ruhin/ was an exchange student
+Attended Yonsei University as an exchange student

 We all know the struggles of moving abroad— we’ve all needed help and have given help.